BHFock/git-cl/docs/tutorial.md

 ```

 - Removes the changelist grouping.
-- Files stay untouched but show under “No Changelist” in cl st.
+- Files remain in the working directory and will appear under “No Changelist” next time you run `git cl st`.

 ## 3. Tips, Notes & Troubleshooting